Part 1. Of our Series on Ocean Plastic, What is it & Just how big is the problem?

 What is Ocean Plastic and why has it become such a big problem?
 This is a question we’ve been discussing a lot recently at Flynn Product Design.
 How much responsibility lies with Product Designers and do policymakers really understand the problem?

 We’re going to attempt to explore some of the key issues Ocean Plastic raises in a three-part article.
-In our first part, we spoke to our Director Chris Flynn about his views on Product Design and its relationship with plastic.
+In our first part, we spoke to our Director Chris Flynn about his views on Product Design, Prototype Design and its relationship with plastic.

 “When I was 3 years old I recall playing with my Fisher Price Garage, one of my favourite toys.
 Somehow, even at that age, I recall the stress colouration marks on the plastic ramp which would have been made with Polystyrene at the time.
 Fascinated by its qualities I asked my mum ‘Where does plastic come from’ – ‘Plastic comes from petrol’ was her answer.